The country’s culture capital deserves a closer look this weekend – here’s why.

 Drink

 Sharjah is a dry emirate, but that doesn’t mean there isn’t excitement on the beverage front.
-In fact, we’d consider a trip without exploring the city’s specialty coffee scene incomplete.
+In fact, we’d consider a trip without exploring the city’s speciality coffee scene incomplete.
 We recommend caffeinating at Ratios Coffee.
-Located at Souq Al Shanasiyah and overlooking Sharjah Creek, it proudly features décor elements that have been reclaimed from a 60-year-old dhow that was once used by traders moving merchandise between the Arabian Gulf and Arabian Sea – not a shabby spot in which to sip a macchiato.
+Located at Souq Al Shanasiyah and overlooking Sharjah Creek, it proudly features décor elements reclaimed from a 60-year-old dhow that was once used by traders moving merchandise between the Arabian Gulf and the Arabian Sea—not a shabby spot in which to sip a macchiato.

 Play